 In a standard office setting, a credenza desk is placed against a wall to act as a backup for another executive desk or to add storage to a corner desk.
 However, it is only appropriate for people with enough room for a regular desk and other furniture since it has several drawers and filing cabinets.
 Moreover, it has sufficient legroom similar to a plain desk.

-10. Workstation Desks
+10. Workstation Desk

 A workstation desk is frequently confused with a writing desk, but the former is used for specific tasks involving frequent calls and typing.
 Typically used in a professional office setting, homeowners who require more privacy for their computer screens have also started preferring this type.

-Its built-in screens on either side provide an illusion of a cubicle and allow more privacy.
+Its built-in screens on either side provide the illusion of a cubicle and allow more privacy.
 These office desks have only one computer terminal with some spare space for a keyboard tray and office supplies.

-11. Gaming Desks
+11. Gaming Desk

-A gaming desk has an ergonomic design that specially caters to a comfortable gaming experience with more desktop space required for multiple screens.
+A gaming desk has an ergonomic design that caters to a comfortable gaming experience with more desktop space required for multiple screens.
 What sets this desk apart is its desktop which works like a sizeable mouse pad.

 Coupled with an office chair with good cushioning, a gaming desk can act as a comfortable surface for both office work and playing games.
 Besides, gaming desks offer additional storage solutions for hidden cables and snacks for a long gaming session.